yeetao13/resume-analyzer/README.md

 # Resume Evaluation and Recommendation Script

-This repository contains a Python script (`test.py`) that evaluates resumes, provides recommendations for improvement and analyzes their fit against job descriptions using large language models (LLMs).
+This repository contains a Python script (`test.py`) and a Streamlit script (`app.py`) that evaluates resumes, provides recommendations for improvement and analyzes their fit against job descriptions using large language models (LLMs).

 ## Features